How SAFEs Convert: An Interactive Guide for Founders

 Most companies raising on SAFEs issue them to multiple investors over several months.
 Understanding how these SAFEs interact during conversion is critical for accurate dilution modeling.

-The fundamental principle: all SAFEs convert simultaneously using the same pre-conversion share count.
+The fundamental principle is that all SAFEs convert simultaneously using the same pre-conversion share count.
 They do not dilute each other.
 This differs significantly from convertible notes, which convert sequentially and can dilute earlier notes.

-Let's model a realistic scenario that reflects how most founders actually raise.
 Startups commonly raise multiple SAFEs before a priced round, with the majority using capped SAFEs that increment as the company progresses.
-Here's a typical pattern:
+Here's a typical pattern (We will continue to use valuation cap SAFEs in this example):

 - SAFE 1 (Pre-seed): $150,000 at $4,000,000 cap